Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/structural_diff.md

 ### Site 2: hotspot 31

 **Hotspot 31** is not a failed Los Angeles nightclub but rather our second region of notable conformational differences between SARS-CoV-2 and SARS-CoV, which was studied in SARS-CoV as early as 2008[^Li][^Wu].
-This location earns its name because it involves a "salt bridge", or a combination of hydrogen and ionic bonding between two amino acids, that takes place between Lys31 and Glu35.
+This location earns its name because it involves a salt bridge between Lys31 and Glu35.
 Hotspot 31 is colored red in the figure below.

 **STOP:** Once again, see if you can spot the differences between SARS-CoV-2 and SARS-CoV.
 {: .notice--primary}